yvelikova/axway-open-docs/content/en/docs/apigtw_install/install_quickstart_tutorial.md

 "title": "Install the QuickStart tutorial", "linkTitle": "Install the QuickStart tutorial", "weight":"10",
-"date": "2019-10-07",
+"date": "2019-10-02",
-"description": "The API Gateway QuickStart tutorial is available on Linux.
-It demonstrates the main API Gateway features and tools, and enables you to invoke some example APIs and to monitor API Gateway using API Gateway Manager."
+"description": "Learn about the main API Gateway features and tools, and how to invoke example APIs to monitor API Gateway using API Gateway Manager"
 }

-The API Gateway QuickStart tutorial demonstrates the main API Gateway features and tools, and enables you to invoke some example APIs and to monitor API Gateway using API Gateway Manager.
+The API Gateway QuickStart tutorial is available on Linux.
+It demonstrates the main API Gateway features and tools, and enables you to invoke some example APIs and to monitor API Gateway using API Gateway Manager.

-{{< alert title="Tip" color="primary" >}}The QuickStart tutorial is automatically installed as part of a default **Standard** or **Complete** setup.
-For more details, For more details, see [Installation options](installation).{{< /alert >}}
+The QuickStart tutorial is automatically installed as part of a default **Standard** or **Complete** setup.
+For more details, For more details, see [Installation options](/docs/apigtw_install/installation).

 ## Prerequisites

-Ensure that all of the prerequisites detailed in [Prerequisites](/docs/apigtw_install/system_requirements) are met.
+Ensure that all of the prerequisites detailed in [Prerequisites](/docs/apigtw_install/system_requirements/) are met.

 ## Install the QuickStart tutorial

 {{< alert title="Note" color="primary" >}}The QuickStart tutorial is dependent on the API Gateway Server.
 You cannot install the QuickStart tutorial without the API Gateway Server.{{< /alert >}}

-To install the API Gateway Server and the QuickStart tutorial in GUI mode, perform an installation following the steps described in [Installation options](installation.htm#top), using the following selections:
+To install the API Gateway Server and the QuickStart tutorial in GUI mode, perform an installation following the steps described in [Installation options](/docs/apigtw_install//installation#select-setup-type), using the following selections:

 * Select the **Custom** setup type.
 * Select to install the API Gateway Server, Admin Node Manager, and QuickStart tutorial components.

-To install the API Gateway Server, Admin Node Manager, and QuickStart tutorial in unattended mode, follow the steps described in [Unattended installation](installation_unattended).
+To install the API Gateway Server, Admin Node Manager, and QuickStart tutorial in unattended mode, follow the steps described in [Unattended installation](/docs/apigtw_install/installation_unattended/).

 The following example shows how to install the API Gateway Server component and the QuickStart tutorial in unattended mode: